dinasaur404/dynamic-workers-playground/README.md

 - **Execution timing** -- granular build/load/run breakdown with cold vs. warm detection, showing the full Dynamic Worker lifecycle
 - **GitHub import** -- pull source files from any public repo to bundle and run, demonstrating that `worker-bundler` handles real-world code with dependencies

-The UI is intentionally simple so the Dynamic Worker lifecycle stays front and center.

 ## Local development

 ```bash